Jonathan Majors faces career fallout amid domestic violence charges. Where does Hollywood's 'it' star go from here?

 Majors is expected to appear in a New York City courthouse on May 8.

-"Jonathan Majors is completely innocent and is probably the victim of an altercation with a woman he knows," Majors's criminal defense attorney, Priya Chaudhry, said after the incident.
+"Jonathan Majors is completely innocent and is probably the victim of an altercation with a woman he knows," Chaudhry said after the incident.
 "We are quickly gathering and presenting evidence to the District Attorney with the expectation that all charges will be dropped imminently."

 Chaudhry added they have evidence including "video footage from the vehicle where this episode took place, witness testimony from the driver and others who both saw and heard the episode, and most importantly, two written statements from the woman recanting these allegations."

-Note: UPDATE: No wonder people in the entertainment industry are distancing themselves from Jonathan Majors.
-More alleged victims have come forward and are cooperating with the Manhattan district attorney's office, Variety reports.
-The DA's office isn't commenting, but Majors maintains his innocence.